hsanchez/hsanchez.github.io/posts/notes/_posts/2012-04-20-remove-duplicate-appicons-from-launchpad.md

 ---
 layout: default
-title: Duplicate App Icons in Launchpad
+title: Removing duplicate App icons in Launchpad (OS X 10.6+)
 ---

 If there are multiple icon instances of one application in your Mac's Launchpad,